 The volume of runoff to be treated from a site shall be determined by the type of treatment system, i.e., wet detention, detention with effluent filtration, on-line retention treatment system, or off-line retention treatment system.
 If off-site run-off is not prevented from combining with on-site runoff prior to treatment, then treatment must be provided for the combined off-site/project runoff.

 a.
 Wet Detention Systems.

-1. A wet detention treatment system shall treat one inch of runoff from the contributing area.
+1. A wet detention treatment system shall be designed to meet the stormwater quality treatment criteria specified in Part II of Volume I, treat one inch of runoff from the contributing area.